eantonini/climapower/README.md

 The methodology is described in the following paper:

-> **Title**: "Climapower: A Python package for generating weather- and climate-driven power supply and demand time series for power and energy system analyses
+"Weather- and climate-driven power supply and demand time series for power and energy system analyses", under review.

 ## Installation